 Further guidance on arrangements for the 2020/21 academic year will be published in September 2020.
 Following the Rochford Review, the government announced plans to introduce the engagement model.
 This is a new form of assessment for pupils working below the standard of the national curriculum tests and not engaged in subject-specific study.
-It replaces P scales 1-4, and subject to consultation and final ministerial decision, will become statutory from the 2020/21 academic year.
+It replaces P scales 1-4 and will become statutory from the 2020/21 academic year.

 How will pupils be assessed?

 The engagement model has 5 areas of engagement:

 The areas allow teachers to assess pupils’ engagement in developing new skills, knowledge and concepts in the school’s curriculum by demonstrating how pupils are achieving specific outcomes.
 They represent what is necessary for pupils to fully engage in their learning and reach their full potential.

 How should schools use the engagement model?